 Kombiglyze XR is not for treating type 1 diabetes.

-Before taking Kombiglyze XR
+Before taking this medicine

-If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you will need to temporarily stop taking Kombiglyze XR.
+If you need to have surgery or any type of x-ray or CT scan using a dye that is injected into your veins, you may need to temporarily stop taking Kombiglyze XR.
 Be sure your caregivers know ahead of time that you are using this medication.

 How should I take Kombiglyze XR?

 Take Kombiglyze XR exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Take Kombiglyze XR with food.

 Swallow the tablet whole and do not crush, chew, or break it.

 You may have low blood sugar (hypoglycemia) and feel very hungry, dizzy, irritable, confused, anxious, or shaky.
 To quickly treat hypoglycemia, eat or drink a fast-acting source of sugar (fruit juice, hard candy, crackers, raisins, or non-diet soda).